-- 1.4 This Charter has been prepared in order to support the Council in ensuring it has in place an effective Internal Audit Service that meets the requirements of the Public Sector Internal Auditing Standards (PSIAS) which came into effect from 1st April 2013.
-This Standards were updated in February 2019. - 1.5 This Charter will be reviewed, updated as required and reported to the Standards & Audit Committee for consideration on a bi-annual basis. - 1.6 For the purposes of this Charter, the Chief Internal Auditor fulfils the role of the council's Head of Internal Audit (HoIA) and is referred to as such throughout most of the document. - 1.7 Within Thurrock Council, the HoIA does not have any responsibility for other operational areas within the council.
+- 1.4 This Charter has been prepared in order to support the council in ensuring it has in place an effective Internal Audit service that meets the requirements of the Public Sector Internal Auditing Standards (PSIAS) which came into effect from 1st April 2013 and were updated in February 2019. - 1.5 This Charter will be reviewed, updated as required and reported to the Standards & Audit Committee for consideration on a bi-annual basis. - 1.6 For the purposes of this Charter, the Chief Internal Auditor fulfils the role of the council's Head of Internal Audit (HoIA) and is referred to as such throughout the document. - 1.7 Within Thurrock Council, the HolA does not have any responsibility for other operational areas within the council.